Sherrill Group Logo

 Research Interests

-• Intrinsic numerical approximation techniques.
+• Intrinsic numerical approximation techniques

-• Krylov/Newton-Raphson and other iterative methods.
+• Krylov/Newton-Raphson and other iterative methods

-• Rank reduction techniques for the electronic wavefunction.
+• Rank reduction techniques for the electronic wavefunction

 Representative Publications